russell-007-coder/Project_1_Git_Collaboration/Repository.md

 ![SS1](https://docs.github.com/assets/images/help/repository/create-repository-public-private.png)

 7. If you're not using a template, there are a number of optional items you can pre-populate your repository with.
 If you're importing an existing repository to GitHub, don't      choose any of these options, as you may introduce a merge conflict.
 You can add or create new files using the user interface or choose to add new files using the command        line later.
    You can create a README, which is a document describing your project.
-For more information, see "About READMEs."
    You can create a .gitignore file, which is a set of ignore rules.
-For more information, see "Ignoring files."
    You can choose to add a software license for your project.
-For more information, see "Licensing a repository."

 8. Click Create repository.